kbaniak/f5-cfg-tool/README.md

    REBIND_VS           : attach iRule to virtual servers: [ Hash(virtuals) of { site, rules } or [] ]
    RECERT              : create iRule certificates RENAME              : rename configuration objects: [ Hash(rename) ]
-   RSET:name           : merge specific iRule set defined in ruleset setion of a batch file SAVE                : save configuration on a F5 unit SYNC                : synchronize a F5 cluster UNBIND_VS           : unbind iRules from virtual servers: [ Hash(unbindvs) ] UPLOAD              : upload resources on the box: [ Array(upload) ]
-   UPSET:name          : upload set of files denoted by a name VERIFY              : verify that all operations are going to be successful VERIFY_SET:name     : run verification procedure on a verifyset.
+   RESET_HOST          : reset host to original batch defined name or ip address RSET:name           : merge specific iRule set defined in ruleset setion of a batch file SAVE                : save configuration on a F5 unit SYNC                : synchronize a F5 cluster UNBIND_VS           : unbind iRules from virtual servers: [ Hash(unbindvs) ] UPLOAD              : upload resources on the box: [ Array(upload) ] UPSET:name          : upload set of files denoted by a name USE_HOST            : switch target to a host name or ip address VERIFY              : verify that all operations are going to be successful VERIFY_SET:name     : run verification procedure on a verifyset.
 Verify set must inlude a list of objects
                          that specify tpe and set of items to check

- list of batch options to be used in options section in json definition: base_location       : indicates directory where to llok for resource files irule_diff          : true/false - use diff to show discrepancies in irules for the COMPARE_RULES command remove_created_ucs  : remove ucs or scf after download rules_location      : location of iRules for given batch search_path         : array containing search relative subdirectories to look for resources used in a batch signing_key         : irule signing key store_location      : used by a download command ucs-file-name       : name of the ucs file to save verify_merge_sets   : verify merge sets before commiting changes working-directory   : working directory, ie: to save files. if ./ is used then it is relative to a run directory
+ list of batch options to be used in options section in json definition: base_location       : indicates directory where to look for resource files irule_diff          : true/false - use diff to show discrepancies in irules for the COMPARE_RULES command remove_created_scf  : remove scf after download remove_created_ucs  : remove ucs after download rules_location      : location of iRules for given batch scf-secret          : passphrase used to encrypt scf archive for MAKE_SCF batch command scf-via-rest        : use iContolREST for scf creation (use on faster systems) search_path         : array containing search relative subdirectories to look for resources used in a batch signing_key         : irule signing key store_location      : used by a download command ucs-file-name       : name of the ucs file to save ucs-secret          : passphrase used to encrypt ucs archive for MAKE_UCS batch command verify_merge_sets   : verify merge sets before commiting changes working-directory   : working directory, ie: to save files. if ./ is used then it is relative to a run directory

 ```

-## Perl Dependencies
+## Perl instalation dependencies
 This tool requires the following modules to be installed on your platform:
 ```
 Switch